thenextbilliononline/thenextbillion.online/meta.md

 #### Even good intentions reproduce the problem

 To solve that, we have to think in ways that are anti-oppressive, intersectional, and explicitly aware of privilege.
-We can look to projects like One Laptop per Child which, while execcuted with the best of intentions, was unable to solve the crises of poverty.
+We can look to projects like One Laptop per Child which, while executed with the best of intentions, was unable to solve the crises of poverty.
 [The World Bank](https://blogs.worldbank.org/impactevaluations/one-laptop-per-child-is-not-improving-reading-or-math-but-are-we-learning-enough-from-these-evaluati) recognizes that despite 10s of millions of distributed laptops, giving children out-of-context technology does not improve their math or reading scores.
 Certainly, standardized test scores are not the end-all, be-all of education metrics, but they are all we have.
 The only thing that OLPC did improve was the children's engagement with technology.
 This is should be obvious--giving children computers makes them more familiar with computers.
 What it doesn't do, however, is change anything structurally.

 ### Guidelines